-1. Visit a New Mexico Human Services office or apply online.
+1. Visit a New Mexico Human Services office or visit the YesNM Portal.

 There are 40 offices across the state.
 To find a New Mexico Human Services office near you, click here.
 Or, call New Mexico Human Service Customer Service, toll free, at 1-800-283-4465.

 2. Fill out a LIHEAP application and take it with you when you go to your local Human Service office.
 Please do not mail your application to Human Services main office or New Mexico Gas Company.
 It must be taken in person or faxed to your local Human Services office.